MrBlueXav/Dekrispator-linux/README.md

 **Building from source :**

-Go to Release folder and type in your terminal "make clean" then "make".
+Go to Release folder and type in your terminal "make clean" then "make dekrispator-linux".
 - - -
 **See also the port to Windows, Linux, Mac and Raspberry Pi  by erwincoumans :**